-We spoke to Marine Ecologist Dawn Bailey to find out what’s happening in the world and how regular people are helping to change it, one observation or photo at a time.
+We spoke to Citizen Science advocate Dawn Bailey to find out what’s happening in the world and how ordinary people like you and me are helping to change it, one observation or photo at a time.

 What is Citizen Science?